SudarshanZimal/Sudarshan_Microsoft_WebProject/README.md

 Also it contains blogs on trending technologies and few posts too.
 Has added social media handles so that user can connect with us.
 For getting updates via mail, user can add their email id and subscribe so that they can get latest updates via mail.
 Any user can share its information related to technical topic to all users after creating their account here.
+WE Use asure static web app service .
+Azure Static Web Apps is a modern web app service that offers streamlined full-stack development from source code to global high availability.
 We are using Azure Technologies with GitHub to complete this project.

 ******************************************************************************************************************************************